Stefal/gopro2frames/README.md

 # GoPro 360 mp4 video to frames

-Converts GoPro mp4s with equirectangular projections into single frames with correct metadata.
+Converts GoPro videos with equirectangular or EAC projections into single jpg frames with correct metadata.

 ## Installation